Diversity flourishes at UBC: students from more than 160 countries make up our unique community!

 Ways to get support

-- Attend events held by the campus resource group Colour Connected Against Racism UBC—and other clubs on AMS CampusBase related to racial diversity
+- Attend events held by clubs on AMS CampusBase related to racial diversity

 - If you’re an Indigenous student, you can find additional resources offered by First Nations Longhouse